bob-606/menu/README.md

 - **+ Seasonal Nitro Drinks**
 \
    **🤔 Why Nitro?**
    Our nitro-infused beverages are designed to captivate both the palate and the eye.
-By injecting nitrogen into each drink, we achieve a naturally creamy texture without additives, while the mesmerizing cascading effect turns every pour into a social media moment.
+By injecting nitrogen into each drink, we achieve a ***naturally creamy texture without additives, while the mesmerizing cascading effect turns every pour into a social media moment***.
 Nitrogen softens bitterness in coffee and tea while letting ingredients shine.
 These drinks cater to time-conscious customers while positioning the bar as a hub for innovative beverage experiences.

 ---